ianbishop/userevents.github.io/docs/using-augments.md

 The purpose of an **engine augment** is to augment an event before it is received by the pattern matching engine.
-In most cases, this means applying additional data to an event that is necessary for a pattern match but was not included when the event was sent to CxEngage.
+In most cases, this means applying additional data to an event or modifying existing attributes that is necessary for a pattern match but was not included when the event was sent to CxEngage.

 For example, if you had a customer id and wanted the customer's segment as part of a pattern match, you could augment the customer's segment using an **engine